lpenteri/Privent/README.md

 cd frontend
 npm start
 ```
 This script will open a browser session connecting to http://localhost:3000/ showing the React app.
-You can try to add, remove, or edit the sample blog posts using one of the accounts in [accounts.json](https://github.com/EOSIO/eosio-project-demux-example/blob/master/eosio_docker/scripts/accounts.json) and modifying the **frontend/.env** for `REACT_APP_EOSIO_ACCOUNT` and `REACT_APP_EOSIO_PRIVATE_KEY` with the name and private key of the desired account.
+You can try to add, remove, or edit the sample privent posts using one of the accounts in [accounts.json](https://github.com/EOSIO/eosio-project-demux-example/blob/master/eosio_docker/scripts/accounts.json) and modifying the **frontend/.env** for `REACT_APP_EOSIO_ACCOUNT` and `REACT_APP_EOSIO_PRIVATE_KEY` with the name and private key of the desired account.
 This React app will interact with the smart contract by broadcasting transactions, which are written to the blockchain by our locally running nodeos.

 ## Stopping blockchain or DApp